CACI-International/ergo/ergo/user_guide/src/rfc/script-eval.md

   ```
   would actually evaluate the function, but the _block_ expression inside the
   function would not evaluate immediately.
 Basically the larger slowdown of
-  always evaluating functions right now is that if the inner expression has
+  always evaluating functions right now is that when the inner expression has
   multiple expressions (like a block), those all evaluate immediately too.
 It
   would be faster to only apply commands, and then things like type casting
   could occur immediately (so we would get some immediate type checking back).